johste93/gbj.audioengine/README.md

 ## Install via git URL

 Requires a version of unity that supports path query parameter for git packages (Unity >= 2019.3.4f1, Unity >= 2020.1a21).
-You can add https://github.com/johste93/gbj.entitydb.git?path=Assets/GBJ.AudioEngine to Package Manager
+You can add https://github.com/johste93/gbj.audioengine.git?path=Assets/GBJ.AudioEngine to Package Manager

-or add "gbj.audioengine": "https://github.com/johste93/gbj.audioengine.git?path=Assets/gbj.audioengine" to Packages/manifest.json.
+or add "gbj.audioengine": "https://github.com/johste93/gbj.audioengine.git?path=Assets/GBJ.AudioEngine" to Packages/manifest.json.

-If you want to set a target version, gbj.entitydb uses the *.*.* release tag so you can specify a version like #0.0.2.
+If you want to set a target version, gbj.audioengine uses the *.*.* release tag so you can specify a version like #0.0.2.
 For example https://github.com/johste93/gbj.audioengine.git?path=Assets/GBJ.AudioEngine#0.0.2.

 ## Getting Started: